rainerbrendle/Blue-River/README.md

 ###### &copy; 2023 R. Brendle, Port Charlotte, FL

 ### Sharding and the Sharding Distribution Code
-We make the assumption that we are building a distributed database in a  sharded manner and we are using a general sharding code criteria, which we can represent as an integer number.
+We make the assumption that we are building a distributed database in a  sharded manner and we are using a general ShardingCode criteria, which we can represent as an integer number.

 (In business scenarios we may want consider it as "company code" representing a department. but it can be anything, which allows seperating buckets of data, which define a collectiion of "Actors".

-We make the assumption that there is a sharding code 0, which represents the control node of the cluster, and which knows about the meanign of the other shards and also about the objects maintained everywhere serving as a directory service for the cluster.
+We make the assumption that there is a sharding code 0, which represents the control node of the cluster, and which knows about the meaning of the other shards and also about the objects maintained everywhere serving as a directory service for the cluster.
 All other start with 100.

 Every Shard is intended to have more than one replica, 3 at minimum..